 - Maria Parr: THE GOALIE AND THE SEA (children’s novel, 2017), sold to Faroe Island, previously to Belgium, Bulgaria, Catalonia, Denmark, England, Estonia, France, Georgia, Germany, Iceland, Italy, Latvia, Macedonia, Poland, Russia, Serbia, Slovenia, Spain, Sweden, Ukraina.

-- Bjørn Berge: NOWHERELANDS (non-fiction, 2017), sold to Romania, previously to Japan, South Korea, England, Czech, Estonia, Finland, Denmark, Germany, Hungary, Italy, Netherlands, Russia, Sweden, USA.
+- Bjørn Berge: NOWHERELANDS (non-fiction, 2017), Egypt, France, Iran and Lithuania, previously to Japan, South Korea, England, Czech, Estonia, Finland, Denmark, Germany, Hungary, Italy, Netherlands, Romania, Russia, Sweden, USA.

-- Lars Mæhle/Lars Rudebjer: THE DINOSAUR BUNCH: THE EGG (picture book, 2019), sold to Iceland.
+- Lars Mæhle/Lars Rudebjer: THE DINOSAUR BUNCH: THE EGG (picture book, 2019), sold to Estonia, Finland, Iceland.

-- Pia Strømstad/Trond Bredesen: 10 DARINGS EXPEDITIONS (children’s non fiction, 2018), sold Denmark, previously to Czech, Finland, Slovakia.
+- Pia Strømstad/Trond Bredesen: 10 DARING EXPEDITIONS (children’s non fiction, 2018), sold Denmark, previously to Czech, Finland, Slovakia.

 The future of water is the future of humankind.
 Are we living in the century of droughts?
 Of floods?
 Or both?
 How water will run in our societies will impact global power relations, the environment and the balance between rich and poor.
 It will define war and peace and the destinies of countries and continents.
 Nobody can escape the consequences.
 These are issues raised by professor and historian Terje Tvedt in his book “A Journey in the future of water” More…